NET-BYU/alpr/README.md

 It also stores all the images received in the `plates` folder.
 The server webpage looks like this:

 [webpage](media/webpage.png)

-_the error fetching data was because I wasn't running the server when I took the picture._

 To connect Rekor Scout to your local webserver: